 The DSSM identifies four criteria for symbolic stabilization: intergenerational repetition, spatial constraint, cross-media redundancy, and persistence under stress.
 When these criteria are met at scale — around a threshold of approximately 500 individuals — symbolic systems begin to calcify into institutions.
 The pyramid is the receipt, not the invention.

-This framework applies consistently across Egypt, Mesopotamia, East Asia, the Indus Valley, and Mesoamerica — each through a distinct stabilization pathway, each arriving at institutional emergence through different material substrates but the same underlying symbolic logic.
+This framework has been applied across Egypt, Mesopotamia, East Asia, the Indus Valley, and Mesoamerica — each through a distinct stabilization pathway, each arriving at institutional emergence through different material substrates but showing the same underlying symbolic logic.

-The DSSM identifies four sequential stages through which every symbolic system must pass before producing the forms we recognize as civilization — writing, monuments, law.
-These are not optional phases.
-Every civilization the framework has examined follows this sequence.
+The DSSM identifies four sequential stages through which any symbolic system must pass before producing the forms we recognize as civilization — writing, monuments, law.
+Every civilization the framework has examined shows this sequence.
 The sequence itself is the argument.

 These dates mark symbolic saturation depth — the earliest point at which the DSSM framework can confirm sufficient symbolic infrastructure to sustain the Stage III threshold crossing.
 They are not the start of each civilization's "history."
 They are when the archaeological record first shows the conditions that would produce, centuries or millennia later, what history books call a civilization.
 The monument comes last.